Paleogene

 Much of the world's modern vertebrate diversity originated in a rapid surge of diversification in the early Paleogene, as survivors of the Cretaceous–Paleogene extinction event took advantage of empty ecological niches left behind by the extinction of the non-avian dinosaurs, pterosaurs, marine reptiles, and primitive fish groups.
 Mammals continued to diversify from relatively small, simple forms into a highly diverse group ranging from small-bodied forms to very large ones, radiating into multiple orders and colonizing the air and marine ecosystems by the Eocene.
 Birds, the only surviving group of dinosaurs, quickly diversified from the very few neognath and paleognath clades that survived the extinction event, also radiating into multiple orders, colonizing different ecosystems and achieving an extreme level of morphological diversity.
 Percomorph fish, the most diverse group of vertebrates today, first appeared near the end of the Cretaceous but saw a very rapid radiation into their modern order and family-level diversity during the Paleogene, achieving a diverse array of morphologies.

-The Paleogene is marked by considerable changes in climate from the Paleocene–Eocene Thermal Maximum, through global cooling during the Eocene to the first appearance of permanent ice sheets in the Antarctic at the beginning of the Oligocene.
+The Paleogene is marked by considerable changes in climate from the Paleocene–Eocene thermal maximum, through global cooling during the Eocene to the first appearance of permanent ice sheets in the Antarctic at the beginning of the Oligocene.

 Geology

 Stratigraphy

-The Paleogene is divided into three series/epochs: the Paleocene, Eocene, and Oligocene.
+The Paleogene is divided into three series or epochs: the Paleocene, Eocene, and Oligocene.
 These stratigraphic units can be defined globally or regionally.
-For global stratigraphic correlation, the International Commission on Stratigraphy (ICS) ratify global stages based on a Global Boundary Stratotype Section and Point (GSSP) from a single formation (a stratotype) identifying the lower boundary of the stage.
+For global stratigraphic correlation, the International Commission on Stratigraphy (ICS) ratifies global stages based on a Global Boundary Stratotype Section and Point (GSSP) from a single formation (a stratotype) identifying the lower boundary of the stage.

 Paleocene

-The Paleocene is the first series/epoch of the Paleogene and lasted from 66.0 Ma to 56.0 Ma.
-It is divided into three stages: the Danian 66.0 - 61.6 Ma; Selandian 61.6 - 59.2 Ma; and, Thanetian 59.2 - 56.0 Ma.
+The Paleocene is the first epoch of the Paleogene and lasted from 66.0 to 56.0 Ma.
+It is divided into three stages: the Danian 66.0–61.6 Ma; Selandian 61.6–59.2 Ma; and Thanetian 59.2–56.0 Ma.
 The GSSP for the base of the Cenozoic, Paleogene and Paleocene is at Oued Djerfane, west of El Kef, Tunisia.
-It is marked by an iridium anomaly produced by an asteroid impact, and is associated with the Cretaceous–Paleogene extinction event.
+It is marked by an iridium anomaly produced by an asteroid impact, and is associated with the Cretaceous–Paleogene (K–Pg) extinction event.
 The boundary is defined as the rusty colored base of a 50 cm thick clay, which would have been deposited over only a few days.
 Similar layers are seen in marine and continental deposits worldwide.
 These layers include the iridium anomaly, microtektites, nickel-rich spinel crystals and shocked quartz, all indicators of a major extraterrestrial impact.
 The remains of the crater are found at Chicxulub on the Yucatan Peninsula in Mexico.
 The extinction of the non-avian dinosaurs, ammonites and dramatic changes in marine plankton and many other groups of organisms, are also used for correlation purposes.